Hurghada Tours to Luxor

 Deir el-Bahari is the home of the temple of Thutmose III.
 The temple sits on a rocky platform in the centre of the Deir el-Bahari Valley.
 Hence, it dominates over the other structures.
 The temples of Hatshepsut and Mentuhotep Nebhepetre surround the design itself.

-These particular temples date back to the Eleventh Dynasty.
-Indeed, those temples, along with the temple of Thutmose III, form a splendid relic of ancient Egypt.
+These temples date back to the Eleventh Dynasty.
+Together with the temple of Thutmose III, they form a splendid relic of ancient Egypt.

 Valley of the Kings

-Valley of the Kings is the place where magnificent tombs exist.
-Professionally, the Ancient Egyptians carved those tombs deeply into the mountain rock.
-Also, they richly decorated them and filled them with treasures for the afterlife.
+The Valley of the Kings is the place where magnificent tombs exist.
+The Ancient Egyptians professionally carved those tombs deeply into the mountain rock.
+They also richly decorated them and filled them with treasures for the afterlife.
 The Valley of the Kings accommodates tombs of ancient Egyptian kings, e.g., the tombs of great pharaohs Ramses II and Tutankhamun.

 Temple of Amenhotep III